SolemnMonk/KinkUtils/README.md

 ### kink_util.py ###

-kink_util.py is a self-contained utility to download metadata related to Kink.com shoots and save it out to a text file.
+kink_util.py is a self-contained utility to download metadata related to Kink.com shoots and save it out to a text file specifically for MP3Tag to read.
 The following is gathered and compiled:
 * Title
 * Release date
 * Synopsis